aMarshmallows/Parallel-Assignements/Assignment2/README.md

 java Assignment1

 ### Important Note!
 Please note that problem 2 runs infinitely.
 I wrote it this way because the question prompt says to allow guests to view the vase as many times as they want.
 Therefore this program will run until interrupted.
+It will print which guest is currently viewing the vase.
+I have included a sample output file for both problems.

 ## Problem 1
 In this program, each guest is a thread, and the main thread represents the Minotaur.
 The Semaphore class is used to signal each guest thread to enter the labyrinth.
 The counter variable is a shared counter to keep track of cupcakes eaten.